lutfullah32/hyperVTest/virtualization/windowscontainers/about/container_ecosystem.md

 # Building a Container Ecosystem

+12-Nov update.
 To understand why building a container ecosystem is so important, let's first talk about Docker.

 ## Docker’s Appeal